weiwang/thesis/p3-npb_meta/thesis.md

 However, this assumption is not sufficient for identifying causal effects in meta-analysis.
 One added layer for complexity of meta-analysis is the confounding of study selection.
 Consider an example of clinical trials.
-If some studies sample from mostly young patients while in some studies sample from mostly elderly patients, and the treatment is more effective on younger patients, then heterogeneities in treatment effects across studies would arise.
+If some studies sample from mostly young patients while some other studies sample from mostly elderly patients, and the treatment is more effective on younger patients, then heterogeneities in treatment effects across studies would arise.
 Hierarchial models without adequately addressing this selection problems